IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/OpenFOAM/README.md

 3).
 LSF Compute Server support docker engine 1.12 or above version.

+4).
+With 10.2 Fix Pack 9, the OpenFOAM.publish script will run when publishing the OpenFOAM template.
+The Steps below marked with a "*" are handled by the OpenFOAM.publish script.

 ## Deployment Steps
 Step 1: download all the files under this directory OpenFOAM/,   and copy over to IBM Spectrum LSF Application Center configuration
         directory, for example:  /opt/ibm/lsfsuite/ext/gui/conf/application/draft/OpenFOAM, make sure files owner are administrator, all files have excutable permission.

+    $  wget_files

 Step 2: Prepare IBM Spectrum LSF to run jobs in Docker container by following [LSF docker integration instruction]( https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_docker/lsf_docker_prepare.html). make sure the selected computer server have Docker engine installed  and enabled

-Step 3: Configure LSF Docker Application profile for openfoam 6 by adding the following lines into end of lsb.applications:
+*Step 3: Configure LSF Docker Application profile for openfoam 6 by adding the following lines into end of lsb.applications:

         Begin Application
         NAME         = openfoam